IntelSoftware/SYCL_101/modern/4_hash_tables.rst

                                            {1, "one"},
                                            {2, "two"}};

-Similarly, as with set container, **std::unordered_multimap** and std::unordered_map have a lot in common.
+Similarly, as with set container, **std::unordered_multimap** and :code:`std::unordered_map` have a lot in common.
 Starting with C++ reference definition:

-    std::unordered_multimap is an unordered associative container that supports equivalent keys (an unordered_multimap may contain multiple copies of each key value) and that associates values of another type with the keys. (...)
+    :code:`std::unordered_multimap` is an unordered associative container that supports equivalent keys (an unordered_multimap may contain multiple copies of each key value) and that associates values of another type with the keys. (...)
 Search, insertion, and removal have average constant-time complexity.

-The only difference is that std::unordered_multimap allow for keys to be repeated.
+The only difference is that :code:`std::unordered_multimap` allow for keys to be repeated.

-Example std::unordered_multimap declaration where key is type of int and value is type of std::string is shown in code below:
+Example :code:`std::unordered_multimap` declaration where key is type of int and value is type of std::string is shown in code below:

 .. code-block:: cpp

    std::unordered_multimap<int, std::string> m;

-To initialize an std::unordered_multimap, as before we can assign values to it at the time of declaration.
+To initialize an :code:`std::unordered_multimap`, as before we can assign values to it at the time of declaration.
 This time the keys don't need to be unique.

 .. code-block:: cpp